Parameterized Complexity of Efficient Sortation: Parameterizing by the Number of Commodities

 \subsection{A Fixed-Parameter Algorithm for \pvar}

-We use the color-coding technique with derandomization~\cite[Subsections 5.2 and 5.6]{CyganFKLMPPS15} to establish fixed-parameter tractability of \pvar when parameterized by the number of commodities.
-Intuitively, we solve a restricted version of \pvar, namely \textsc{COLORFUL-}\pvar where the vertices in $D$ are colored and a solution graph $H$ witnessing a YES-instance is not allowed to contain two vertices of the same color.
+We use the color-coding technique with derandomization~\cite[Subsections 5.2 and 5.6]{CyganFKLMPPS15} to establish fixed-parameter tractability of \pvar with respect to the number of commodities.
+Intuitively, we solve a restricted version of \pvar, namely \textsc{COLORFUL-}\pvar, where the vertices in $D$ are colored and a solution graph $H$ is not allowed to contain two vertices of the same color.
 By \Cref{lem:commodities_bounded_sol}, this requires $2^{|K|}+|K|$ distinct colors.
 Given an \FPT algorithm for the colorful variant we obtain an \FPT algorithm for the original \pvar problem by applying the \FPT algorithm on different colorings of the input graph $D$.
-The color-coding technique establishes that with $\gamma$ colors we do not need to try more than $f(\gamma)\log(n)$ colorings to be guaranteed that any set of at most $\gamma$ vertices (and thereby any possible solution of that size) is colorful in at least one of the colorings, meaning that all vertices in the set have distinct colors. \begin{theorem} \pvar is in \fpt when parameterized by the number of commodities. \end{theorem} \begin{proof} Let $(D,K,T)$ be an \pvar instance and $k := |K|$.
+The color-coding technique establishes that with $\gamma$ colors we do not need to try more than $f(\gamma)\log(n)$ colorings to be guaranteed that any set of at most $\gamma$ vertices (and thereby any possible solution of that size) is colorful in at least one of the colorings, meaning that all vertices in the set have distinct colors.

+We note that the algorithm underlying Theorem~\ref{thm:fixed_commodities} cannot be applied to Theorem~\ref{thm:pvar_commodities_fpt}, as it hinges on identifying ``irrelevant'' ($q$-enclosed) vertices.
+The crucial criterion for this relevance is the way in which the routed commodities use these vertices in their paths---some information which is not present for instances of \pvar.
+On the other hand, the color-coding based algorithm for the theorem below does not trivially adapt to \pfixed as it requires to rearrange the subgraphs of a solution induced by SCCs into paths, which does not violate unrouted commodities but might violate routed ones.

+\begin{theorem} \pvar is in \fpt w.r.t.\ the number of commodities. \end{theorem} \begin{proof} Let $(D,K,T)$ be an \pvar instance and $k := |K|$.
 If $T\le 1$, we solve the instance using \cref{thm:fixed_target1}.
 Hence, we can assume that $T \geq 2$.
 We start by giving an algorithm to solve the colorful variant, where the vertices in $D$ are colored by $2^k+k$ colors and any solution can use each color at most one time.
 Formally, a coloring of a set $V$ of vertices is a function $c\colon V \rightarrow [2^k+k]$, so instances for \textsc{COLORFUL-}\pvar are of the form $(D,K,T,c)$.